joemsak/writer/README.md

 ## Use a template

+The Writer will copy a template file's contents into your new file if you configure the template file's path.

 Add `config/writer.yml` to the root directory of your project or journal

 Create a file named whatever you want, the example uses `.template`